Is the high-energy environment of K2-18b special?: Results

 The spectral fits and parameter constraints from \texttt{BXA} for the XMM-Newton data, with a good time interval (GTI) duration of 57166.05 s, 91064.42, and 95408.17 for PN, MOS,1 and MOS2 respectively, are shown in Fig.\ref{fig:EPIC_spec}.

 The inferred Differential Emission Measure (DEM) distributions, computed with \texttt{APEC}, are presented in Fig.~\ref{fig:spec_temp} for the reconstructed continuous DEM, with the average distribution shown as a black solid line.
 For the XMM-Newton observation, the DEM is poorly constrained due to the low counts.
 We obtained the best statistical constraints for the DEM from MOS1, which is shown in Fig.~\ref{fig:spec_temp}.
 The peak temperature ($kT_{\mathrm{peak}}$) and the width of the distribution ($kT_{\sigma}$) from all detectors are listed in Table \ref{tab:properties}.
 The abundance was not tightly constrained, but approximately 0.15 solar in PN and MOS2, which is not ruled out by the constraints from MOS1.
 The focus of this work is however on the X-ray flux, which the low counts confidently constrain to a notably low value.
 We calculated the X-ray flux of $4.13^\dscript{+1.12}{-0.98}\times10^{-15} \mathrm{erg\,s^{-1}\,cm^2}$ from MOS1.
 We obtained comparable X-ray fluxes of $5.89^\dscript{+1.04}{-0.96}$ $\mathrm{erg\,s^{-1}\,cm^2}$ and $4.36^\dscript{+0.97}{-0.97}$ $\mathrm{erg\,s^{-1}\,cm^2}$ for PN and MOS2, respectively.
-From the Chandra observation, we placed an upper limit of $\mathrm{<9.09\times10^{-15} erg\,s^{-1}\,cm^2}$.
+The differences between the PN and MOS results are minimal, on the order of $\sim 0.15$ dex in $\log L_{\mathrm{X}}$.
+From the Chandra observation, we placed a 1$\sigma$ upper limit of $\mathrm{<9.09\times10^{-15} erg\,s^{-1}\,cm^2}$.